jsgroth/jgnes/README.md

 Not Implemented:
 * Color palette customization; the NES hardware directly outputs an NTSC video signal rather than RGB pixel grids, so any mapping from NES colors to RGB colors is an approximation at best
 * Lots of mappers, most notably Konami's and Namco's custom mappers
-* P2 input and input configuration (or any configuration really)
 * RESET button functionality
 * Save states or fast forward
 * Support for PAL/EU releases (the processor timings are different compared to NTSC US/JP)